PopulationStatistics/refugees/README.md

 `nansen` is an R package designed to facilitate access to the United Nations High Commissioner for Refugees (UNHCR) Refugee Data Finder.
-It provides an easy-to-use interface to the data, which covers forcibly displaced populations, including refugees, asylum-seekers, internally displaced people, stateless people, and others over a span of more than 70 years.
+It provides an easy-to-use interface to the database, which covers forcibly displaced populations, including refugees, asylum-seekers, internally displaced people, stateless people, and others over a span of more than 70 years.